enoch85/ovms-home-assistant/info.md

-# OVMS MQTT Integration for Home Assistant
+# OVMS Home Assistant

-Connect your Open Vehicle Monitoring System (OVMS) with Home Assistant via MQTT, automatically creating sensors for all vehicle metrics.
+The Open Vehicle Monitoring System (OVMS) integration for Home Assistant.
+Connect your electric vehicle with Home Assistant via MQTT, automatically creating sensors for all vehicle metrics.

 ## Features